William-King977/eng84_devops_intro_vagrant/README.md

 ### Linking the app and database
 Now, it is time to run the app with the database.
 In `provision_app`, we had added an environment variable that allows the app to connect with the database.
 Before running the app, one must populate the database first.
 To populate the database, SSH into the app using `vagrant ssh app` and do the following:
-* Navigate to the `seeds` directory
+* Navigate to the `seeds` directory using `cd app/app/seeds`
 * Execute `node seed.js`

 Once the data has been populated, do the following:
-* return to the `app` directory using `cd ..`
+* Return to the `app` directory using `cd ..`
 * Execute `node app.js`

 If one gets an error involving `express` or other dependencies, they will need to run `npm install` inside the app virtual machine.

 ### Viewing the content
-On your host machine, go on a web browser and enter the following URL:
+On the host machine, go on a web browser and enter the following URL:
 * `http://development.local:3000/posts`
 * If development.local does not work: `http://192.168.10.100:3000/posts`